 - bacterial antibiotic resistance

-The school places its focus on translational research, ie turning basic scientific discoveries into something clinically useful.
-Key successes of this type include the development of novel drugs and therapies, diagnostic tests and the implementation of changes to clinical practice.
+The school focuses on translational research, in other words turning basic scientific discoveries into something that is clinically useful.
+Key successes of this type include the development of novel drugs, therapies and diagnostic tests, and the implementation of changes to clinical practice.
 Several members of staff in the school are clinicians.

 Qualification and course duration